MV

 Application period

-If applying for each session: From Monday, February 10, 2025 to the end of the month preceding the month in which each course is held
+If applying for each session: From Monday, July 7, 2025 to the 25th of the month prior to the month in which each course is held

 Notes